 2. Cast a wide net

 When you’re ready to start recruiting candidates, cast your net deep and wide.
-Of course, you’ll want to post the opening on your website and on job boards that cater to your company’s industry or the creative field.
-You should also share the job ad on your company’s social media accounts.
-But don’t forget about the power of in-person networking to spread the news of your open position, whether you’re attending a casual lunch, professional event or industry conference.
+You want to post the opening on your website and on job boards that cater to your company’s industry, of course.
+But you should also share the job ad on your company’s social media accounts.

-While your conversations will naturally take different courses, be sure to ask all candidates the same questions to keep the playing field level.
-And don’t forget to sell yourself and your company.
-After all, interviews are a two-way street: You want to find the most qualified person for the job, but a candidate will want to be equally excited about joining the team.
+While your conversations will naturally take different courses, be sure to ask all candidates the same general questions to keep the playing field level.
+And explain what makes your company and its corporate culture special.
+Remember, interviews are a two-way street: You want to find the most qualified person for the job, but a candidate will want to be equally excited about joining the team.

 5. Determine the right salary range